-Fifteen centimeters equals approximately 5.9 inches, just shy of half a foot.
-To put this in perspective, it’s about the length of a standard smartphone, the width of an adult’s hand with fingers spread, or a bit longer than a credit card.
+Fifteen centimeters is equal to about 5.9 inches—just under half a foot.
+To visualize it, think of the length of a typical smartphone, the width of an adult hand when fully spread, or slightly longer than a standard credit card.

 Smartphone